emaanh/jonesspeak/README.md

 # JonesSpeak v3.1
-Revolutionary ML-powered compression algorithm used to communicate on Mrs. Jones's whiteboard
+Revolutionary ML-powered text compression algorithm used to communicate on Mrs. Jones's whiteboard

 ## Notes